-- HOBET 46 composite percent (minimum reading 46 percent) and MTC writing sample score of 30; keyboarding skills of 25 wpm; math placement into MAT 101; or - SAT 840 (minimum critical reading 400) and MTC writing sample score of 30; keyboarding skills of 25 wpm; math placement into MAT 101; or - ACT 18 (minimum verbal 17) and MTC writing sample score of 30; keyboarding skills of 25 wpm; math placement into MAT 101; or - Successful completion of the Pre-Health Care certificate with a 2.5 GPA and "C" or higher in each course; and keyboarding skills of 25 wpm; or - Associate degree or higher; keyboarding skills of 25 wpm; math placement into MAT 101.

-The keyboarding test is available through the MTC Assessment Center.
+- HOBET V (May 2012-present): 52 total percent (reading 63 percent, mathematics 57 percent, science 39 percent) and MTC writing sample score of 30; keyboarding skills of 25 wpm; math placement into MAT 101; or - HOBET (May 2009-May 2012): 46 composite percent (minimum reading 46 percent) and MTC writing sample score of 30; or - SAT 840 (minimum critical reading 400) and MTC writing sample score of 30; keyboarding skills of 25 wpm; math placement into MAT 101; or - ACT 18 (minimum verbal 17) and MTC writing sample score of 30; keyboarding skills of 25 wpm; math placement into MAT 101; or - Successful completion of the Pre-Health Care certificate with a 2.5 GPA and "C" or higher in each course; and keyboarding skills of 25 wpm; or - Associate degree or higher; keyboarding skills of 25 wpm; math placement into MAT 10. - The keyboarding test is available through the MTC Assessment Center.
 To be utilized for eligibility in lieu of a current math placement test, math courses must adhere to the timeframe for the Health Science courses (See the general Health Science section of the catalog).
+A COMPASS reading score of 88 or an ASSET reading score of 45 would equate to reading placement at the RDG 101 completion level.

-- Current First Aid and CPR certifications at time of program entry - Program interview - Acceptable criminal background check and drug screening results at time of program entry.
+- Current First Aid and CPR certifications at time of program entry - Program interview - Successful completion of all pre-requisite coursework for AOT 105, CPT 101/CPT 170, RDG 101, MAT 101 - Acceptable criminal background check and drug screening results at time of program entry.